chenyk1990/Micro-EQpolarity/README.md

 ## 4. EQpolarity Transfer Learning

 ### Description
-This section shows the application of transfer learning using EQpolarity models on the ToC2ME dataset.
-You can review the confusion matrices for the different models we trained to see how well they perform.
+This section demonstrates the application of transfer learning using EQpolarity models on the ToC2Me dataset.

 ---